allegroai/clearml-docs/docs/guides/frameworks/pytorch/pytorch_tensorboard.md

 ## Artifacts

-Models created by the experiment appear in the experiment’s **ARTIFACTS** tab.
+Models created by the experiment appear in the experiment's **ARTIFACTS** tab.
 ClearML automatically logs and tracks models and any snapshots created using PyTorch.

 ![image](../../../img/examples_pytorch_tensorboard_02.png)

-Clicking on a model's name takes you to the [model’s page](../../../webapp/webapp_model_viewing.md), where you can view the model’s details and access the model.
+Clicking on a model's name takes you to the [model's page](../../../webapp/webapp_model_viewing.md), where you can view the model's details and access the model.

 ![image](../../../img/examples_pytorch_tensorboard_03.png)